cisnes/BITCORN-Multinode/README.md

 Here you enter the genkey from the masternodes.conf file which you made in step 5 of 1.1.

 ### 2.2 Find IP-addresses
 When the installation is done, you will be returned back to the normal console.
-Now you need to find the IP-adresses of each MN and paste them in masternodes.conf on your computer.
+Now you need to find the IP-addresses of each MN and paste them in masternodes.conf on your computer.

 Navigate to the correct directory: